Cotton-top tamarin: Cooperation

 In cooperative breeding, the effort put into caring for the dominant breeders' offspring is shared by the group members.
 Parents, siblings, and immigrant adults share young rearing duties for the breeding pair's young.
 These duties include carrying, protecting, feeding, comforting, and even engaging in play behavior with the group's young.
 Cotton-top tamarins display high levels of parental investment during infant care.
 Males, particularly those that are paternal, show greater involvement in caregiving than do females.
+The father usually begins carrying their newborns on their day of birth.
+They spend as much time caring for newborns as the mother does during the first 5 days after birth.
+The sons and daughters of the family will delay emigration in order to care for the infant as well.
 Despite this, both male and female infants prefers contact and proximity to their mothers over their fathers.
 Males may invest additional support in rearing offspring as a form of courtship to win the favor of the group's dominant female.
 However, evidence indicates that time spent carrying infants does not correlate with a male's overall copulation frequency.

 Since only one female in a group breeds, heavy investment in infant care ensures that all offspring survive until independence.
 Accordingly, cotton-top tamarins bear excessive costs to care for the group's young.
 Male carriers, especially paternal carriers, incur large energetic costs for the sake of the group's young.
 This burden may cause some male cotton-tops to lose up to 10–11% of their total body weight.
 The large weight loss may occur from reduced food intake as infant-carrying inhibits foraging ability for a carrier.
 The trend of male-carrier weight loss and decreased food intake is in contrast to the dominant female's periovulatory period, when she gains weight after increasing her own food intake and relinquishing much of her infant-carrying duties.